Rustam-Asdanov/football-clubs-info/README.md

 ![new-team](/public/project_screens/team-form.png)

 In this page you add new player, edit them or delete.
 In the table you can see all players.
-Of course you cnan also find them by using search box.
+Of course you can also find them by using search box.

+Form for adding player:

 ![player-form](/public/project_screens/player-form-1.png)

+Table which shows existing players:

 ![player-form](/public/project_screens/player-form-2.png)

 Team cards shows all teams with logo and name.
-Button more info redirect you to new page, where you find a lot of information about selected team.
+Button "More Info" redirect you to new page, where you get a lot of information about selected team.

 ![team-base](/public/project_screens/team-cards.png)

-How looks like team info page.
-There is two options, table view or card view.
-You can coose one of them or both.
+This is what the team information page looks like.
+There are two options: table view or map view.
+You can choose one of them or both.

+Short info about team:

 ![team-info](/public/project_screens/team-info.png)

+Team players represented in table form:

 ![team-info](/public/project_screens/team-info-table.png)

+Team players represented in card form:

 ![team-info](/public/project_screens/team-info-cards.png)

 In the last page you get the transfer option of players.
 Firstly you